fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'Z' is an instance of 'Polynom'
         - 'Z' 'hat Grad' 'm'
         - 'G(s)' 'hat Zähler' 'Z'
-        - 'N' is an instance if 'Nenner'
+        - 'N' is an instance of 'Nenner'
         - 'N' is an instance of 'Polynom'
         - 'N' 'hat Grad' 'n'
         - 'G(s)' 'hat Nenner' 'N'